KevinFlanagan7/Golf-classic/README.md

 + In build and deployment select the **main** branch.
 + Select the **/(root)** folder.
 + Click on the **Save** button.
-+ Website is now live at https://kevinflanagan7.github.io/Golf-classic/index.html.
++ Website is now live at  `https://USERNAME.github.io/Golf-classic/`.
-+ If any changes are required, they can be done, commited and pushed to GitHub and the changes will be updated.
++ If changes are made, commited and pushed to GitHub, the website will be updated.

 \
 &nbsp;